hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

 We have prepared the following documents:
   1. `Replicate_code_MissingRDPatent_ML.do` contains the STATA code that produces our main results in the paper;
   2. `Replicate_data_MissingRDPatent_ML.dta` contains the dataset used in the paper.
-  3. `betweenr2.ado` calculates between R squared after estimating a model with `reghdfe`.
+  3. `panelr2.ado` calculates overall, between, and within R squared after estimation.

 **Sample Data Construction**
 * PERMCO here is a masked firm identifier.